We take a look through the road bike range from the Italian marque that claims to be the world's oldest surviving bike manufacturer

 The XR3 does use different tubing to its bigger sibling, but the down tube and chainstays are identical and it still carries pronounced aero shapes, just minus the integrated bar/stem combo.
 You still get the buzz-reducing Countervail, too.

-Models start at £2,250 with Campagnolo Centaur, or £2,300 with Shimano 105.
-The Aria is available in a ‘Triathlon‘ build, with short reach Vision Team Mini TT Clip-On TT bars in 170mm length.
+Like the Oltre, the Aria can be purchased with rim or disc brakes.
+It’s also available in a ‘Triathlon‘ build, with short reach Vision Team Mini TT Clip-On TT bars in 170mm length.

 Bianchi Sempre Pro (race)

 For those seeking Bianchi performance with agressive geometry, at a more wallet-friendly price point, the Sempre Pro rounds off the race range.